-Cardiac Aid Station – You’ve got a long downhill coming up so use the portapotties here and then drop down Deer Park fire road and carefully cross Muir Woods Road to get onto Redwood Creek Trail, coming out onto the shoulder of the road for about half a mile near the Pelican Inn – single-file only, please – turn right onto Pacific Way and make a quick left onto Coastal fire road, all the way to the Muir Beach Aid Station in the parking lot.
+Cardiac Aid Station – You’ve got a long downhill coming up so use the portapotties here (no aid first pass through Cardiac) and then drop down Deer Park fire road and carefully cross Muir Woods Road to get onto Redwood Creek Trail, coming out onto the shoulder of the road for about half a mile near the Pelican Inn – single-file only, please – turn right onto Pacific Way and make a quick left onto Coastal fire road, all the way to the Muir Beach Aid Station in the parking lot.

-Muir Beach Aid Station – Two random bib numbers will be chosen from the Muir Beach check-in sheets and those runners will receive automatic entry into the 2015 20th annual Miwok 100K.
-So – check in at Muir Beach, where Aid Station Captains Fred Liebes and Charlene Bayles and their phenomenal crew will help you on your way, then retrace your steps to the Green Gulch Gate to access the lovely, recently-renovated Middle Green Gulch trail, switchback up to the ridge, go left onto Coyote at the top, then turn right onto Miwok to Tennessee Valley Aid Station.
+Muir Beach Aid Station – Two random bib numbers will be chosen from the Muir Beach check-in sheets and those runners will receive automatic entry into the 2016 21st annual Miwok 100K.
+So – check in at Muir Beach, where Aid Station Captains Fred Liebes and Charlene Bayles and their phenomenal crew will help you on your way, then retrace your steps to the Green Gulch Gate to access the lovely, Middle Green Gulch trail, switchback up to the ridge, go left onto Coyote at the top, then turn right onto Miwok to Tennessee Valley Aid Station.

 Bridge View Aid Station – surf’s up at this aid station run by Coastside Running Club from Half Moon Bay.
 Enjoy their incredible energy and inspiration then get outta there!
-Head down Coastal fire road all the way to Bunker Road (paved), veer towards your left on Bunker Road and cross the road carefully.
-Continue along Bunker Road for about 100 yards then veer Right over a little bridge.
-Shortly after the little bridge turn Right onto Rodeo Valley Trail and continue along Rodeo Valley Trail to the top of the ridge and onto Bobcat to the Miwok Trail intersection.
-Turn Left onto Miwok and Right onto Old Springs Trail, winding your way down Old Springs to the Tennessee Valley Aid Station.
+Head down Coastal fire road (dirt) all the way to Bunker Road (paved), veer towards your left on Bunker Road and cross the road carefully.
+Continue along Bunker Road for about 100 yards then veer right over a bridge.
+Shortly after the bridge turn right onto Rodeo Valley Trail and continue along Rodeo Valley Trail to the top of the ridge and onto Bobcat to the Miwok Trail intersection.
+Turn left onto Miwok and right onto Old Springs Trail, winding your way down Old Springs to the Tennessee Valley Aid Station.

-Tennessee Valley Aid Station – Grab anything you need from your drop bag, then cruise left out of the parking lot down Coastal fire road and the exquisite Pirates’ Cove route.
+Tennessee Valley Aid Station – Cutoff at Tennessee Valley Aid Station is 12 Noon.
+Grab anything you need from your drop bag, then cruise left out of the parking lot down Coastal fire road and the beautiful Pirates’ Cove route.
 Up, over, around and down to the aid station at Muir Beach.

-Muir Beach Aid Station – Firm cutoff here due to park regulations.
-Whatever else happens, you have to leave MB by 7:45 p.m.
-Along Hwy 1 shoulder (single-file, eh?) to Redwood Creek Trail.
+Muir Beach Aid Station – Tell the volunteers they made your day, then run the dirt out to Highway 1.
+Run along Hwy 1 shoulder (single-file, eh?) then hop up right onto single-track Redwood Creek Trail to its intersection with Muir Woods Road.
 Look both ways and cross Muir Woods Road, head up Deer Park fire road to Cardiac Aid Station.

 Finish at Stinson Beach Community Center – wash off any poison oak with Tecnu, put on some dry clothes, and enjoy a good meal and great company.
 Don’t forget to pick up your drop bags and your goodie bag!
 Drop bags not picked up will be donated to charity.